Select a category and click the orange arrow to view related articles.

 Check Digit Calculator

-A. Yes, if you click the "Let Us Assign Your GTIN" button, GS1 US Data Hub will incorporate your GS1 Company Prefix, reserve the right number of digits for the Item Reference, and generates the check digits.
+Yes, if you click the "Let Us Assign Your GTIN" button, GS1 US Data Hub will incorporate your GS1 Company Prefix, reserve the right number of digits for the Item Reference, and generate the check digit.

-Similarly, if you click the "Choose a Specific GTIN" button, enter the Item Reference, then click the "Get GTIN Check Digit" button.
+If you already know the Item Reference you want to enter for this GTIN, click the "Choose a Specific GTIN" button.
+Enter the Item Reference, then click the "Get GTIN Check Digit" button.
 GS1 US Data Hub calculates the check digit for you.

-If you already know the GS1 Company Prefix and Item Reference but would like to calculate this check digit manually, outside of GS1 US Data Hub, you can visit the GS1 US Check Digit Calculator page to calculate the check digit.
+If you already know the GS1 Company Prefix AND the Item Reference but want to learn how to calculate the check digit manually (outside of GS1 US Data Hub), visit the GS1 US Check Digit Calculator page to calculate the check digit.

 • U.P.C.
 Company Prefix (this is found on your GS1 Company Prefix Certificate)